Thank you for viewing our profile

 Our Extended Families

 We are so excited to share these extraordinary experiences with our next child.
 Our family and friends are extremely supportive of our adoption plan and wait with anticipation!
-They have prayed with us about this for over four years, so they cannot wait to make memories with our newest family member.
+They have prayed with us about this since even before Gabe was born, so they cannot wait to make memories with our newest family member.

-Having to move every few years has taught us and our kids what to look for in friends and how to be a good friend.
+Moving every two to three years with the military has taught us and our kids what to look for in friends and how to be a good friend.
 We focus on spending intentional, meaningful time with people and develop deep relationships at each assignment.
 Fortunately, two couples we have been stationed with before and consider our best friends are also stationed in Virginia right now.
-One of the couples comes over with their daughter every other week for family dinner.
-We have also made lasting, family-like friendships through church at each assignment.
+We have also made lasting, family-like friendships through church at each assignment including a family here in Virginia who we do playdates with multiple times per week.
 These relationships have exemplified first hand in our lives that family is not defined by blood.

 Our House and Neighborhood

 We currently live in a family-friendly Virginia suburb.
 Our neighborhood has many children we interact with on our walks and at the neighborhood playground.
 There are parks, playgrounds, trails, and libraries all within five minutes.
-On our weekend “adventures,” we check out local family events, hike the trails at the nearby lake, or go to museums.
+On our weekend “adventures,” we always go for a bike ride, play down at the creek, hike the trails at the nearby lake, or go to museums.

 We prioritize safety, schools, and proximity to a good church when we choose a home.
 We also have the option to live on military installations which provide a uniquely diverse, safe, and connected communities.
 We love getting to explore new places every few years and are thankful our children will get to grow up around the world.